 Your friend (or colleague, or cousin, or boss, or person you never thought you were that close with) is getting married.
 Next week.
 And the only thing left on their registry is a $4,000 pink velvet couch and a $10 iPad Pro screen protector to go with the iPad Pro somebody else already bought them.
+You need a wedding gift.
 Now what?

 Jonathan Adler Bar Cart